Pylons/pyramid/docs/narr/configuration.rst

 .. image:: modelgraphtraverser.png

-The object graph is traversed, beginning at a root object, represented by ``/``; if there are further path segments in the path info, the root object's ``__getitem__`` is called with the next path segment, and it is presumed to return another graph object, *ad infinitum* until all path segments are exhausted; if any node in the graph doesn't *have* a ``__getitem__`` method, or if the ``__getitem__`` of a node raises a ``KeyError``, traversal ends immediately.
+The object graph is traversed, beginning at a root object, represented by the root URL (``/``); if there are further path segments in the path info of the request being processed, the root object's ``__getitem__`` is called with the next path segment, and it is expected to return another graph object.
+The resulting object's ``__getitem__`` is called with the very next path segment, and it is expected to return another graph object.
+This happens *ad infinitum* until all path segments are exhausted.
+If at any point during traversal any node in the graph doesn't *have* a ``__getitem__`` method, or if the ``__getitem__`` of a node raises a ``KeyError``, traversal ends immediately, and the node becomes the :term:`context`.

 The results of a :term:`traversal` include a :term:`context` and a :term:`view name`.
 The :term:`view name` is the *first* URL path segment in the set of path segments "left over" during :term:`traversal`.
+This will either be the empty string (``''``) or a non-empty string (one of the path segment strings).
+The empty string represents the :term:`default view` of a context object.

+The :term:`default view` is found when all path elements in the URL are exhausted before :term:`traversal` returns a :term:`context` object, causing the :term:`view name` to be ``''`` (the empty string).
+When no path segements are "left over" after traversal, the :term:`default view` for the context found is invoked.

-Effectively, if traversal returns a non-empty :term:`view name`, it means that traversal "ran out" of nodes in the graph before it finished exhausting all the path segments implied by the path info of the URL: no segments are "left over".
+If traversal returns a non-empty :term:`view name`, it means that traversal "ran out" of nodes in the graph before it finished exhausting all the path segments implied by the path info of the URL: no segments are "left over".
 In this case, because the :term:`view name` is non-empty, a *non-default* view callable will be invoked.

-The :term:`default view` of a :term:`context` is represented by a :term:`view configuration` that has the :term:`view name` of the empty string.
-The :term:`default view` is found when all path elements in the URL *are* exhausted before :term:`traversal` returns a :term:`context` object, causing the :term:`view name` to be ``''`` (the empty string).
-When no path segements are "left over" after traversal, the :term:`default view` for the context found is invoked.

 Apologies that this digression was required; on with the chapter.